 - 2013 (Oct): Started PhD course, University of Tsukuba

-- Present: Working on thesis project, applications of biology-inspired models to robot localization problems
+- Present: Working on thesis project, a cognitive approach to visual autonomous navigation

 - Atomic Insights - Among other indiscretions, I am an atomic power apologist.
 Rod Adams maintains my favorite blog on nuclear energy science and industry.
 Posts are sometimes dry, focused on legal and political issues, but they always give good insights on the challenges and perspectives of the field.